cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 }
 ```

-Don't forget a _setup_ function, as this is expected by Stargate:
+Do not forget a _setup_ function, as this is expected by Stargate:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/02b0e3b/src/modules/checkers/queries.ts#L39-L94]
 export function setupCheckersExtension(base: QueryClient): CheckersExtension {